19 essential photography composition rules for creative photos

 • Create better photos

-There are more, but start with these first 19 composition techniques for better photos.
-They are:
+There are many more ways to compose photos, but start with these first 19 composition techniques for better photos:

 1. Rule of thirds